Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

 \subsection{Yield rapidity densities of light nuclei}

-To see contribution proportions of different coalescence sources of $t$, $^3$He and $^4$He in their production more clearly, we in this subsection study the yield rapidity densities $dN/dy$ of light nuclei.
+To see contribution proportions of different coalescence sources of $t$, $^3$He and $^4$He in their production and depletion proportions of $d$, $t$ and $^3$He more clearly, we in this subsection study the yield rapidity densities $dN/dy$ of light nuclei.
 After integrating over the $p_T$, we can get $dN/dy$.
-Table \ref{tab:dNdy-dtHe3} shows our results of $d$, $t$, $^3$He and Table \ref{tab:dNdy-He4} shows those of $^4$He in different rapidity intervals and different centralities in Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
-Data with errors are from Ref.~\cite{HLiu:2021AuAu3GeV}, and the errors denote the systematical uncertainties.
-Theo$_{total}$ in the fourth, sixth and tenth columns in Table \ref{tab:dNdy-dtHe3} denote results including all coalescence sources for $d$, $t$, $^3$He, respectively, and that in the fourth column in Table \ref{tab:dNdy-He4} denote total results including all five coalescence sources for $^4$He.
-Theo$_{nnp}$ and Theo$_{nd}$ in the seventh and eighth columns in Table \ref{tab:dNdy-dtHe3} denote the result of $n+n+p$ coalescing into $t$ and that of $n+d$ coalescing into $t$.
-Theo$_{ppn}$ and Theo$_{pd}$ in the eleventh and twelfth columns in Table \ref{tab:dNdy-dtHe3} denote the result of $p+p+n$ coalescing into $^3$He and that of $p+d$ coalescing into $^3$He.
-Theo$_{ppnn}$, Theo$_{pnd}$, Theo$_{pt}$, Theo$_{n^3\text{He}}$ and Theo$_{dd}$ in the fifth, sixth, seventh, eighth and ninth columns in Table \ref{tab:dNdy-He4} denote the results of $p+p+n+n$, $p+n+d$, $p+t$, $n+^3$He and $d+d$ coalescing into $^4$He, respectively.
-We employ the averaged deviation degree $\delta_{devi}$ to quantitatively characterize the deviation extent of our theoretical results from the data, and it is defined as follows: { \arraycolsep{0pt} } Values of $\delta_{devi}$ calculated with Theo$_{total}$ are put in the last column in Table \ref{tab:dNdy-He4}, and those in the parentheses for the $40-80\%$ centrality are calculated with the results only including nucleon coalescence.
+Table \ref{tab:dNdy-d} shows our results of $d$ and Table \ref{tab:dNdy-tHe3} shows those of $t$ and $^3$He in different rapidity intervals and different centralities in Au-Au collisions at $\sqrt{s_{NN}}=3$ GeV.
+Data with errors are from Ref.~\cite{Liu:2021xfy}, and the errors denote the systematical uncertainties.
+Theo$_{pn}$ in the fourth column in Table \ref{tab:dNdy-d} denotes the result of $p+n$ coalescing into $d$.
+Theo$_{nnp}$ and Theo$_{nd}$ in the fourth and fifth columns in Table \ref{tab:dNdy-tHe3} denote the result of $n+n+p$ coalescing into $t$ and that of $n+d$ coalescing into $t$.
+Theo$_{ppn}$ and Theo$_{pd}$ in the ninth and tenth columns in Table \ref{tab:dNdy-tHe3} denote the result of $p+p+n$ coalescing into $^3$He and that of $p+d$ coalescing into $^3$He.
+Theo$_{\text{dep}}$ in the fifth column of Table \ref{tab:dNdy-d} and in the sixth and eleventh columns of Table \ref{tab:dNdy-tHe3} denote the consumed $d$, $t$ and $^3$He in the nucleus coalescence process where they capture other particles to form objects with larger mass numbers.
+Theo$_{\text{fin}}$ in the sixth column of Table \ref{tab:dNdy-d} and in the seventh and twelfth columns of Table \ref{tab:dNdy-tHe3} denote the final-state $d$, $t$ and $^3$He.
+From Tables \ref{tab:dNdy-d} and \ref{tab:dNdy-tHe3}, one can see that our results Theo$_{\text{fin}}$ agree well with the experimental data in 0-10\%, 10-20\% and 20-40\% centralities.
+But in the peripheral 40-80\% centrality, our Theo$_{\text{fin}}$ of $d$ underestimates the data and Theo$_{\text{fin}}$ of $t$ and $^3$He overestimates the data; our results only including nucleon coalescence Theo$_{pn}$, Theo$_{nnp}$ and Theo$_{ppn}$ can describe the corresponding data much better.
+This further indicates that nucleon coalescence is the dominant production for light nuclei in peripheral $40-80$\% collisions, and other coalescence channels involving nucleon$+$nucleus and nucleus$+$nucleus may not occur.